nickmza/nickmza.github.io/source/_posts/krakend-response.md

 - Plugins.
 Completely rewrite requests/reponses using custom code.
 Maximum performance but requires you to build and deploy the plugin.
 - Lua.
 Same as for Plugins but via the Lua scripting language.
 You take a (potentially negligible) performance hit but gain the flexibility of scripting.

-My requirement is to format the response from our Core Banking into JSON.
+My requirement is to format the response from our Core Banking system into JSON.
 The challenging part is that our Core Banking response format looks like this:

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>